ndgigliotti/white-background-removal/README.md

 # whitebg-erase
 A CLI script for erasing white backgrounds from images.

-Delicately replace white backgrounds with transparency while ignoring small holes in the foreground.
+Replace white backgrounds with transparency while ignoring small holes in the foreground.
+Consistent, conservative, and fast.

 ## Motivation
 White-background product images are common in the world of ecommerce and dropshipping.
 If your website has a background, using transparency-backed product images will make your products appear to float directly over the background.